-In investing, a dividend is a distribution of profits by a corporation to its shareholders.
+In Investing, a dividend represents a share of a company's profits distributed to its shareholders.

-Some examples of companies that don't pay dividends are Tesla, Netflix, Amazon.
+Examples of companies that typically don't pay dividends include Tesla, Netflix, and Amazon.

-If you invest in US stocks through the Plum app, we’ll pay dividends where those companies choose to issue them.
+If you decide to invest in U.S. stocks using the Plum app, we will distribute dividends in cases where the companies choose to issue them.

 These dividends are usually paid quarterly each year and are credited to your Primary Pocket as soon as the company issues them.